SnailCharger/davan690.github.io/_posts/2019-05-08-reproducible-code.md

 title: Reproducible workflow
 subtitle: Draft
 layout: post
-tags: phd
+tags: ["phd", "overview","infrastructure", "statistics", "drafts"]
 ---

 There are many many different posts on reproducible workflows.
 This document collects the current resources avaliable in R and RMarkdown.
 I have developed this document from a combination of different git repositories:

 - BES guidelines as a start
-- Added Wichhams etc paper
+- Added Wickham's etc paper

-However because of this my workflow has a destinctly ecological feel along with the tidyverse approach of [tooling](https://style.tidyverse.org/index.html).
+However because of this my workflow has a distinctly ecological feel along with the tidyverse approach of [tooling](https://style.tidyverse.org/index.html).
 I apologise for this in advance.
 If you are not a R user I would recommend finding another workflow with the same components.

 # Overview